Yuhao018/Making-Journal/journal-pages/week-07.md

 Feedback I received：

-*The map with pie charts looks clear and easy to understand at first glance.*
+*1. The map with pie charts looks clear and easy to understand at first glance.*

-*Why did you only choose 8 countries?
+*2. Why did you only choose 8 countries?
 Are they the top visitors or random?*

-*The slider for time is a good idea.
+*3. The slider for time is a good idea.
 It helps show change over months.*

-*In the line chart, how can I tell which line belongs to which country?*
+*4. In the line chart, how can I tell which line belongs to which country?*

-*Using pie charts to show different purposes is interesting.*
+*5. Using pie charts to show different purposes is interesting.*

-*Why not use a dropdown menu instead of checkboxes to select countries?*
+*6. Why not use a dropdown menu instead of checkboxes to select countries?*

-*Australia has a much bigger pie chart.
+*7. Australia has a much bigger pie chart.
 It shows strong comparison.*

-*The layout of the map on top and chart below is easy to read.*
+*8. The layout of the map on top and chart below is easy to read.*

-*What is the focus of your design?
+*9. What is the focus of your design?
 Comparison between countries, or change over time?*

 What surprised me